aadarsh-ganta/Social-Media-Engagement-Dashboard/README.md

 • GUI features a bar chart displaying engagement rates by channel and buttons allowing users to switch between months and toggle sorting based on various features

+• Applies object-oriented principles such as encapsulation and interfaces to enable seamless interaction among classes and efficient communication between front-end and back-end.